Imagine how much pain I could have been spared had I known about the importance of keeping a chronic illness health journal.

 #Fibromyalgia and #psoriaticarthritis are more than physically painful.
 Without proper support and education these #chronicillnesses destroy lives!

 The Importance of a Chronic Illness Health Journal

 We are always asked for a list of symptoms that we are currently experiencing at every doctor’s appointment.
 But that is not good enough!

-For doctors and patients to have a better understanding of how the disease progressing, what could be triggering symptoms/pain, and the impact it is having on the patient’s life they both need to see the full story, not just one day or week of the patient’s life.
+For doctors and patients to have a better understanding of how the disease progressing, what could be triggering symptoms/ pain, and the impact it is having on the patient’s life they both need to see the full story, not just one day or week of the patient’s life.

-Why I journal
+Why I keep a chronic illness health journal

 I didn’t know about or begin journaling for the sake of researching the progress I was making with fibromyalgia and psoriatic arthritis until 2013.
-At the time I had just began my journey into natural and alternative pain relief.
+At the time I had just begun my journey into natural and alternative pain relief.